 Shopify guide

-Shopify chatbot claims need proof before they touch the cart.
+Shopify chatbot claims need testing before they touch the cart.

 Product recommendations are one thing.
 Order lookup, cart visibility, and account updates are another.
-This guide separates useful Shopify chatbot evidence from claims you should still test in your own store.
+This guide separates useful Shopify chatbot documentation from claims you should still test in your own store.

 Short answer

 For Shopify product recommendations, start with Tidio, Chatbase, and ChatBot.com.
-They each show a different kind of proof: Tidio for product recommendations and product cards, Chatbase for a broader documented Shopify action set, and ChatBot.com for configurable Shopify product and order-status flows.
+They each solve a different part of the job: Tidio for product recommendations and product cards, Chatbase for a broader documented Shopify action set, and ChatBot.com for configurable Shopify product and order-status flows.

 The safest first rollout is still narrow: product questions, product suggestions, shipping and return policy answers, and a visible handoff path.
 Treat cart, order, profile, billing, refund, and checkout claims as store-specific tests, not default promises.